 24. PUT UP A PERGOLA.

-This is one I’ve been doing a lot of research (browsing Pinterest) on.
-I’m thinking my backyard might need a pergola over the sitting area by the pizza oven.
+This is one I've been doing years of research on.
+I'm thinking my backyard might need a pergola over the sitting area by the pizza oven.

 See?
 It'd go right here over the furniture ...